 best things to do in Marrakesh

-Badi Palace is another one of the best things to do in Marrakesh that’s right in the heart of the historic centre.
+El Badi Palace is another of the best things to do in Marrakesh, right in the heart of the historic centre.

-Built way back in the 1500s, Badi Palace is a relatively large complex of ruined halls, open-air pavilions and residential quarters that you just can’t miss.
+Built in the 1500s, El Badi Palace is a relatively large complex of ruined halls, open-air pavilions, and residential quarters that you can’t miss.

 best things to do in Marrakesh

-Oh, and if you’re visiting in Summer, make sure to take some water with you – there are lots of open areas with very little shade.
+The grounds are enormous and worth spending 90 minutes strolling through the complex.
+Oh, and if you’re visiting in Summer, take some water with you—there are many open areas with little shade.

 best things to do in Marrakesh

-Oh, and don’t forget to book this yummy Marakesh food tour with a guide.
-You’ll meander through the souks, learning all about how méchoui maker prepare their dishes and eat until you are stuffed.
+Getting peckish?
+Remember to book this yummy Marrakesh food tour with a guide.
+You’ll meander through the souks, learn how méchoui makers prepare their dishes, and eat until you are stuffed.
 You’ll love it.

 3.)
 Stay in a Riad